 - Imaging data, such as fetal measurements

 - Device measurements, such as EKG

-- Clinical assessment, such as APGAR
+- Clinical assessments, such as APGAR

 - Personal traits, such as eye color

 In addition, Observations can help researchers manage and share actual data.
 Note that each Observation contains a status, a category code of vital signs, a “magic value” (LOINC) to tell what’s being measured, a patient, a time of measurement, a numeric result value, and a standard Unified Code for Units of Measure (UCUM) unit.
 Thus, one can find the subject of observations, the particular observation of interest, and the period of observations and analyses.